DanaEilam/Machine-Learning-Final-Project/README.md

 The X-axis represents what actually happened: whether a purchase was made or not.
 The Y-axis represents the predictions of the model: whether the model predicted that a purchase would occur or not.

 <br>In the matrix, the bottom right value is TP: the number of times the model correctly predicted a purchase.
-<br>The bottom left value is FP: the number of times the model incorrectly predicted that there was a purchase.
+<br>The top right value is FP: the number of times the model incorrectly predicted that there was a purchase.
-<br>The top right is FN: the number of times the model incorrectly predicted that there was no purchase.
+<br>The bottom left is FN: the number of times the model incorrectly predicted that there was no purchase.
 <br>The top left value is TN: the number of times the model correctly predicted that there was no purchase.

-Our model predicted correctly more times than not, with less than 5.5% of the predictions being incorrect.
+Our model predicted correctly more times than incorrectly, with less than 5.5% of the predictions being incorrect.

 The evaluation of the models was done using K-Fold, with the KfoldPlot function.
-We ran this on the validation set, thus we evaluated our models.
+We ran this on the validation set for evaluating our models.
 We plotted ROC curves and calculated the AUC for each model for the train and validation sets.
 <div align="center">
 <img src="https://github.com/user-attachments/assets/ec75a8e8-a681-44d6-8509-57549d494bac" class="center">